 TREC wants to know the truth, the whole truth and nothing but the truth.
-If you provide misleading information or lie about the circumstances and TREC finds out they’ll probably deny your license application.
+If you provide misleading information or lie about the circumstances and TREC finds out, they’ll probably deny your license application.
 No bueno.

-The first thing you be asked to do is list your name, contact information, and employment history.
+The first thing you will be asked to do is list your name, contact information, and employment history.
 The employment history will need to include everything in the last five years as well as unemployment periods of 30+ days.

 Another reason TREC will deny a license is if an applicant fails to report an infraction on the Background History Form.
 TREC wants you to list every single thing: